 If you are new to the process of decluttering and organizing, this post is for you.
-Today, we will be talking about the initial tips to remove clutter in your home.
-After many years of organizing, I realized several similar issues from my very different clientele.
-By the time my clients come to me, they have dealt with the clutter on average 5-10 years.
+Today, we will discuss the initial tips to remove clutter in your home.
+After many years of organizing, I realized several similar issues from my different clientele.
+When my clients come to me, they have dealt with the clutter for an average of 5-10 years.
 That's a long time!
-There were many similarities that happened to these people as a result of the clutter in their homes.
+Many similarities happened to these people due to the clutter in their homes.
 Below are some ways that clutter affected them.

 - Anger toward themselves, the situation, and their family about the clutter.
 Visit our Overcoming Negative Talk to Clear the Clutter.